My Citizens – few things are as delightful to your majestic leader – the mighty TFD! – as Ethiopian cuisine, truly one of the finest on the planet!

 Citizens, here are links to my recipes for the Niter Kibbeh curried butter, the berbere spice mix and injera – you can also order the spices, T’ej (Ethiopian honey wine) and butter pre-made from Brundo, a fantastic source for all sorts of Ethiopian staples.

-I have every confidence you will love this recipe, my Citizens – enjoy the true flavors of the country in their national dish! 🙂
+I have every confidence you will love this recipe, ! 🙂